haskell-works/bits-extra/README.md

 instruction set, a very slow emulated version of these operations is provided instead.

+Note `ghc-8.4.1` is required to target the BMI2 CPU instructions.

 ## Compilation

 It is sufficient to build, test and benchmark the library as follows